asmasonomics/asmasonomics.github.io/courses/2023-11-10_Genomics3_Workshop4_RNAseq.markdown

 </p>
 <br/>
 ![Bladder cancer mutational signature showing APOBEC mutations, but no smoking signature - SBS4](/assets/images/BLCA_SBS_mutational_signature.png){:class="img-responsive"}
 <br/><span style="font-size:0.8em;">*Deconvolution of mutational signatures.
 Top left plot shows the original proportion of single base substitutions in the sample.
-The right hand side shows the deconvolution into separate SBS derivations and their relevant proportions (totals 100% in this instance), and as proof the bottom left plot shows the reconstruction of the signatuue using the deconvoluted plots.*</span><br/>
+The right hand side shows the deconvolution into separate SBS derivations and their relevant proportions, and as proof the bottom left plot shows the reconstruction of the signature using the deconvoluted plots.*</span><br/>

 <p align="justify">
 Based on epidemiolgical data, and high incidence of bladder cancer in kidney transplant patients, researchers at York hypothesised that BK Polyomavirus (BKPyV) may be the cause.
 The RNAseq data in this workshop was our first effort to explore this association and formed part of a <a href="https://doi.org/10.1038/s41388-022-02235-8">publication in <i>Oncogene</i></a> in 2022.<br/><br/>